FlaxEngine/FlaxDocs/manual/get-started/flax-for-unity-devs/index.md

 ## Cool things in the C# API

 If you're a programmer here is a list of new cool things in Flax C# API that may be useful:
+* You can use the latest .NET 7 and new C# 11
 * Engine and Editor are open with full source code ([link](https://github.com/FlaxEngine/FlaxEngine))
 * You can edit all input settings at runtime ([link](https://docs.flaxengine.com/api/FlaxEngine.Input.html))
 * You can change the gamepad devices layout at runtime ([link](https://docs.flaxengine.com/api/FlaxEngine.Gamepad.html))